Salnia’s Kitchen Easy dinner ideas, breakfast favorites, and healthy recipes for busy days.

 Noodles, eggs, and garnishes: finishing touches

-Achieve a jammy yolk by boiling eggs for six to seven minutes, then plunging into ice water before peeling.
+For jammy eggs, boil them for six to seven minutes, then move them straight into ice water before peeling.

 Variations and ingredient swaps